rroshann/scene_reader/README.md

 12 return D
 ```

+**In simple terms:** The input is an image and the output is a list of detected objects with their classes, confidence scores, and bounding box coordinates.

 ---

 ### 2.4 Our Scene Reader Algorithms

 #### Algorithm 9: Approach 2.5 - Optimized Hybrid Pipeline (Fastest)

-**In simple terms:** The input is an image and a mode (gaming or real_world), and the output is a scene description string with latency, cost, and cache hit metadata.

 ```
 HybridPipeline(I, mode | θ_yolo, θ_llm, cache)